 projects

-my projects create meaningful experiences with technology that engage the senses and enchant the imagination - but mostly this means playing around with old toys, recyclables, gaming controllers, sharpies, copper tape, and code to make new music and sound experiences.
+my ethos is to create meaningful experiences with technology that engage the senses and enchant the imagination - this means playing with code, cameras, musical hardware, open source software, old toys, recyclables, gaming controllers, sharpies, copper tape, cameras, and code to make new fun.

 Soundscape at the I.D.E.A Museum in Mesa, Arizona (2014-2018)